 Because AMF's intervention is so effective at preventing malaria, each donation can have a huge impact.
 For example, a donation of £150, doubled through matched funding, can help protect 350 people.
-In fact, the money we raised nationally in 2020 was enough to protect over 120,000 people!
+In fact, the money we raised nationally in 2023 was enough to protect almost 95,000 people!

 At Raise, our mission is to encourage students to adopt a positive, deliberate approach towards giving.
 As such, we focus on ensuring that each student who chooses to join can engage meaningfully with the impact of their donation.
 The primary role of the Summer Party is to facilitate this engagement, as an enjoyable opportunity to come together as a community and celebrate our collective impact.
 However, it is not the most important element of what we do, nor the purpose of donating.

 Crucially, the donation students make to join Raise does not constitute ‘buying a ticket’ to the party.
 Indeed, the funding of our summer celebration is completely separate to the donation (it’s funded through a combination of additional voluntary contributions from donors and external sponsorship).
 Many students have joined Raise without attending the Summer Party at all.